 Indigo Sangha’s Actions for Justice

 Indigo Sangha is a diverse mindfulness practice community.
 Through study and practice, our White members are intentionally waking ourselves up, catching up to the reality of now–to truths long understood by our friends of color.
 We see that, in reality:

 - The extreme racism, exploitation, and oppression of America’s past continues today

 - Old forms of oppression and exploitation manifest in new ways

 - White people are privileged in society.
 While it’s not our “fault,” we can be criticized to the degree in which we knowingly accept unearned privilege and do nothing to correct the systems that advantage us

 - We cannot heal what we are unwilling to touch with mindfulness and compassion

 Entrenched patterns of division in society’s collective consciousness amplify and distort insignificant differences between people of various races, genders, classes, sexual orientations, immigrants, the physically and mentally disabled and other marginalized communities.
-We can see we are products of a divisive society in which each of us has been taught to believe things that are harmful to ourselves and others.
+We see we are products of a divisive society in which each of us were taught to believe things that are harmful to ourselves and others.

 We see White dominance and unconscious bias harms those who are marginalized, warps White humanity, and even damages the earth.

 We are determined to name and neutralize personal and societal habits of supremacy and exploitation.